yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 - As a developer, I can define my object storage needs in the same manifest as my workload, so that deployments are streamlined and encapsulated within the Kubernetes interface.
 - As a developer, I can define a manifest containing my workload and object storage configuration once, so that my app may be ported between clusters as long as the storage provided supports my designated data path protocol.
-- As a developer, I want to create a workload controller which is bucket API aware, so that it can dynamically connect workloads to object storage instances.
+- As a developer, I want to create a workload controller which is bucket API aware, so that it can dynamically connect workloads to underlying object storage.

 > Note: this proposal does not include a standardized protocol or abstraction of storage vendor APIs.